Ba'athist Iraq: Early years, Iran–Iraq War and aftermath (1979–1990)

 Adnan Khairallah, Iraqi Defense Minister, meeting with Iraqi soldiers during the Iran-Iraq war.

 Once he assumed the presidency, a cult of personality was created around Saddam.
 He was represented as the father of the nation and, by extension, of the Iraqi people.
 National institutions (such as the National Assembly) were established to strengthen the image of him fostered by the Iraqi propaganda machine.
 The Ba'ath Party also contributed to the cult of personality; by 1979 it was a nationwide organisation, and became a propaganda center for pro-Saddam literature.
 The propaganda campaign (at least in the beginning) created a common sense of nationhood for many Iraqis.
-The Shia protests were not quelled by these propaganda campaigns, and the establishment of an Islamic Republic in Iran influenced many Shia Islamists to stand up against the Sunni-dominated government.
+The Shia protests were not quelled by these propaganda campaigns, and the establishment of an Islamic Republic in Iran after the abdication of Shah Mohammed Reza Pahlavi influenced many Iraqi Shia Islamists to stand up against the Sunni-dominated government.
 At first relations between Iran and Iraq were fairly good, but ideological differences could not remain concealed forever.
-The new Iranian leadership was composed of Shia Khomeinists, while the Iraqi Ba'athists were secular.
+The new Iranian leadership was composed of Shia Khomeinists, while the Iraqi Ba'athists were secular Arab nationalists.
 Iran had become concerned about the Iraqi government's continued repression against the Iraqi Islamist Shias.
 At the beginning of 1980, several border clashes took place between the two countries.
 Iraq considered the newly established Iran to be "weak"; the country was in a state of continued civil unrest, and the Iranian leaders had purged thousands of officers and soldiers because of their political views.

 It was presumed that the Iran–Iraq War would result in a quick Iraqi victory.
 Saddam's plan was to strengthen Iraq's position in the Persian Gulf and on the Arab-world stage.
 A quick victory would restore Iraq's control over all of Shatt al-Arab, an area which Iraq had lost to Iran in 1975.
 Saddam abrogated the treaty of 1975 in a meeting of the National Assembly on 17 September 1980.
-This abrogation was followed shortly afterwards by several preemptive strikes on Iran and by the invasion of Iran.
+This abrogation was followed shortly afterwards by several preemptive strikes on Iran and an invasion of Iran.
 Saddam believed that the Iranian government would have "to disengage in order to survive".
 Not only was this view faulty, but it overestimated the strength of the Iraqi military; the Iranian government saw the invasion as a test of the revolution itself and all its achievements.
 The military plan proved to be elusive; Iraq believed that the Iranian government would quickly disintegrate during the Iraqi invasion, this did not happen.
 Saddam, "in a rare moment of frankness, [...] admitted as much".
 While the war was not going as planned, Iraq reasserted its view of the situation, and claimed that winning the war was a matter of "national honour".
 The majority of the Ba'athist leadership (and Saddam himself) still believed that Iran would collapse under the weight of Iraqi force.